sarah2244-4/project-3-teacher-resource-hub/README.md

 ### New User Stories

 As a first time user of the site I want to be able to:
-- Find out what the website is for
+- Find information about the website to see what it is used for.
+- View resources before signing up to see if they look worth it.
-- Easily and intuitively navigate without using browser buttons
+- Easily and intuitively navigate without using browser buttons.
-- View resources before signing up
-- Sign up if I don't have an account
-- Upload my resources
-- View my uploaded resources
-- View other people's resources
-- Download resources to use
-- Let other users know what I thought of the resources I downloaded
-- View resources by subject or education level
-- Logout
+- Easily sign up using a simple form.
+- Easily download a resource I like the look of once I have signed up.

 ### Existing User Stories

 As an existing user I want to be able to:
-- Login to my account
+- Login to my account easily.
-- Edit my uploaded resources
+- Share my resources with other users using a simple form and view them.
-- Delete my uploaded resources
+- Edit or delete my uploaded resources easily.
+- View other people's resources, filtering by subject or level, and download the resources I want to use.
-- Find out what others think of my resources
+- View comments to see what other users thought of resources before downloading.
-- View other people's resources
+- Provide feedback for other users on resources and edit or delete my comments easily.
-- Download resources to use
-- View resources by subject or education level
-- Logout
-- Edit my user details
+- Edit my details or delete my account.
-- Delete my account

 ## Design